 In 2020 Theresa joined the Vaccine Alliance Aotearoa NZ – Ohu Kaupare Huaketo (VAANZ) and is currently a postdoctoral researcher working within the Vaccine Evaluation team of VAANZ under supervision of Dr Lisa Connor.

-Theresa is the inaugural Te Urungi Fellow, a fellowship established by the Malaghan Institute’s Māori advisory group Te Urungi that aims to strengthen relationships between the Malaghan Institute and Māori communities to ultimately improve health outcomes for Māori.
-As Te Urungi Fellow Theresa will be seconded to the Babraham Institute at the University of Cambridge in 2023.
+Theresa is the inaugural Te Urungi Churchill College By-Fellow, a fellowship established by the Malaghan Institute’s Māori advisory group Te Urungi that aims to strengthen relationships between the Malaghan Institute and Māori communities to ultimately improve health outcomes for Māori.
+As Te Urungi Fellow Theresa is currently seconded to the Babraham Institute at the University of Cambridge.